rosneuro/rosneuro_buffers/README.md

 - [rosneuro/rosneuro_data](https://github.com/rosneuro/rosneuro_data)

 ## Usage
 Once instanciated, a buffer plugin creates a buffer of **NeuroData** with the provided type **T** and size *nsamples*x*nchannels*.
 The buffer is initially filled with *nan* values.
-The function member *bool add(...)* allows to update the buffer with new *NeuroData* and the function member *bool isfull(void)* verifies when the buffer is full.
+The function member *void add(...)* allows to update the buffer with new *NeuroData* and the function member *bool isfull(void)* verifies when the buffer is full.
 The buffer is updated with new *NeuroData* according to the replacement policy implemented in the provided plugin.
 In the case of **rosneuro::RingBuffer** plugin, the data replacement is performed according to a *FIFO* policy.

 The buffer can be configured in the following way: